Market Reports

 BALANCED MARKET

-The Hamilton real estate market remained balanced this September, as stronger sales activity offset continued price softness.
-The median sale price declined 4.11% year-over-year to $700,000, while the average slipped 3.47% to $777,476.
-Sales volume rose 7.98% to $373.97 million, supported by a 12.09% increase in unit sales to 482 transactions.
-New listings were up 4.33% to 1,399, while expired listings climbed 15.56% to 208, reflecting ongoing competition among sellers.
-With a sales-to-listings ratio of 34.45%—up 2.39% from last year—the market continues to reflect balanced conditions, presenting opportunities for both buyers and sellers this fall.
+The Hamilton real estate market remained in balanced territory in October, with softer pricing and steady supply levels shaping overall conditions.
+The median sale price declined 4.31% to $693,750, while the average sale price fell 4.87% to $780,782.
+Sales volume decreased 19.12% to $360.72M, reflecting a 15.07% reduction in unit sales to 462 transactions.
+New listings edged down 1.92% to 1,174, while expired listings rose 31.93% to 219, indicating more choice for buyers and increased competition for sellers.
+With a unit sales-to-listings ratio of 39.35%, down 6.09% from last year, the market continues to reflect balanced conditions, providing opportunities for both buyers and sellers depending on pricing and positioning.

 Click Here to Read the Full Hamilton Market Report